JoachimSchneider/MicroEmacs/README.md

 * The startup file (.emacsrc, emacs.rc, ...) is not searched in the current directory any more; this obviously was a security hole.

-* VMS: emacs.rc is first searched in SYS$STARTUP and then in MICROEMACS$LIB.
+* VMS: emacs.rc is first searched in SYS$LOGIN and then in MICROEMACS$LIB.

 * VMS: $ssave defaults to FALSE now: This way the VMS versions work out